Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the French National Research Agency (NanoStrong Project ANR-18-CE47-0008), by the R\'egion Ile-de-France (DIM SIRTEQ), and by the European Union's Horizon 2020 research and innovation program under Grant Agreement No.899275 (DAALI project).
+This work was supported by the French National Research Agency (NanoStrong Project ANR-18-CE47-0008), by the R\'egion Ile-de-France (DIM SIRTEQ), and by the European Union's Horizon research and innovation program under Grant Agreement No.899275 (DAALI project) and under Grant Agreement No.101097755 (ERC NanoAtom).
 A.U. was supported by the European Union (Marie Curie Fellowship SinglePass 101030421).
 J.L. is a member of the Institut Universitaire de France.